Coby White NBA Preview vs. the Magic

-The Chicago Bulls, with Coby White, match up versus the Orlando Magic at 8:00 PM ET on Wednesday.
+The Chicago Bulls, with Coby White, face the Orlando Magic at 8:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.